MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/large-enterprise/layered-governance.md

 # Fusion: Large Enterprise – Multiple layers of governance in large enterprises

-When large enterprises require multiple layers of governance, there are greater levels of complexity that must be factored into the Governance MVP and later governance evolutions.
+When large enterprises require multiple layers of governance, there are greater levels of complexity that must be factored into the governance MVP and later governance evolutions.

 A few common examples of such complexities include: